Spiderpig86/blog/drafts/intro.md

 ### Personal Development

-Over the past few months, I've decided that I wanted **get my shit together**.
+Over the past few months, I've decided that I wanted to **get my shit together**.
 Don't get me wrong, spending nearly 300 hours nuking other civs to oblivion is fun and all, but sometimes you just gotta put on your big boy pants if you want to reach your goals.
 I am not a strong proponent of work-life balance, but rather a concept of work-life harmony *ooo sounds like a great idea for another blog post*.

 So before I ramble on, welcome to the blog :smile:.